Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Jason.md

 ### 2025-06-02 - Fixing Up Code
 **In Class**
  - Removed debug print statements and unnecessary code.
 (10 mins)
+ - Added another condition for arguments.
+Input string must be at most 55 characters for reasons detailed in our presentation.
+(5 mins)
  - Planned to write out the presentation markdown file tonight.
 (3 mins) **At Home**
  - Formatted all files.
 (5 mins)